Unity-Technologies/UnityLiveCapture/Packages/README.md

 # Packages

-The Unity Live Capture main package and additional packages required by some of the [Live Capture package test projects](../TestProjects).
+The Unity Live Capture main package, plus additional packages required by some of the [Live Capture package test projects](../TestProjects).

 | Package | Description |
 | :--- | :--- |